venezik/ios_capstone/README.md

 *  User can view the calories of different foods.

-*  User can put a checkmark for a workout
+*  User can add a workout session
 *  Users can control the slider for the length of the workout & muscle group that they worked on

 *  Survey at the end of the check-marking for a workout to see how they feel about their experience and what they can do better.

 * Calendar to see food and workout done for that specific day.

-Optional Nice-to-have Stories
+**Optional** Nice-to-have Stories

 * User can see a recap over time to see progress

 * User can have visual graphics to see their progress

+* User can see a calorie summary for the day

+* Weight Tracker

+* Steps displayed on the top

+* Water consumer for the day is displayed

-2. Screen Archetypes
+# Screen Archetypes

 **Search**
 * User can see a search bar and a list of foods.